 Crystal Cove State Park is one of the most exotic places in California to visit.
 This place not only offers natural beauty but remarkable history as well.

-It is known as one of the most beautiful beaches in California, with a secluded cove that has been protected from the ocean by a sandstone cliff for thousands of years.
+It is known as one of the most beautiful beaches in California, with a secluded cove protected from the ocean by a sandstone cliff for thousands of years.

-Now, before we finish here are honorable mentions worth visiting; golden gate bridge, sierra nevada mountains, emerald bay, pfeiffer beach, hiking trails of both northern california and snow capped mountains and its famous national natural landmark of san diego.
+Before we finish, here are honorable mentions worth visiting: Golden Gate Bridge, Sierra Nevada Mountains, Emerald Bay, Pfeiffer Beach, hiking trails of both northern California and snow-capped mountains, and its famous national natural landmark of San Diego.